Read our latest coronavirus (COVID-19) update

 - Students.
 We can help with dissertations or support student summer placements.
 Visit our student volunteering page to find out more.

-We need people right across our project area of Highland/Eastern Perthshire, Angus, Aberdeenshire, Moray and Highland (excluding Lochaber area) - view a map of the project area.
+Please get in touch to find out what opportunities are available in your local area.
+We can only work withing our project area which covers Highland/Eastern Perthshire, Angus, Aberdeenshire, Moray and Highland (excluding Lochaber area) - view a map of the project area.

 Our plant control work is seasonal, we treat invasive plant during the growing season, typically April - October.

 Our mink control project runs all year round.

 Invasive species are a great threat to the native wildlife of Scotland.
 Our project is only funded for five years, so to be successful and create a long-term sustainable solution to controlling invasive species we need your help.

 By providing free training, supporting and equipping volunteers we aim to embed invasive species control at a local level, within communities and supported by the local Fishery Trusts, so there is a long-term commitment to continuing the good work after the Scottish Invasive Species Initiative finishes.